-If you have a little extra cash to splash then the Yamaha FS700S (above left) is definitely a guitar to seriously consider.
-The FS700S has a slightly smaller Concert body size, which will make it a little easier to handle for new players.
-However it is also available in a bigger Dreadnought size as the FG700S (above middle) if you would prefer.
-Or for a little extra money you can also consider the FGX700SC (above right) which adds a cutaway and electronics.
+If you have a little extra cash to splash then the Yamaha FS800 (above left) is definitely a guitar to seriously consider.
+The FS800 has a slightly smaller Concert body size, which will make it a little easier to handle for new players.
+However it is also available in a bigger Dreadnought size as the FG800 (above right) if you would prefer.

 Importantly, all of these guitars feature a solid wood top.
 This means that the top portion of the body is constructed of solid wood, rather than the cheaper laminate options found on less expensive guitars.
 A guitar with a solid wood top is generally going to give a better quality of sound when compared to one with a laminate top.
 If you’d like to read more about this, head to the bottom of the page for a section which covers this in more detail.

 All of these models feature a solid sitka spruce top, nato (eastern mahogany) back and sides, and a nato neck with rosewood fingerboard.
-The FGX700SC introduces a cutaway for improved upper fret access and built in electronics and tuner for around $100 extra.
-Models are available in both natural and sunburst.
-If you have $200-$300 to spend, one of these is my choice for the best acoustic guitar for beginners.
+If you can stretch your budget to it, one of these is my choice for the best acoustic guitar for beginners.

 The DR-100 is Epiphone’s most affordable and popular acoustic.
 It’s priced only very slightly higher than the Jasmine above, but crucially, is available in a wider selection of colors!
 Natural is present and accounted for, and you also have the choice of a sunburst or black finish.
 Another advantage this guitar has over the Jasmine is that you have the famous Epiphone name on the headstock which will ensure that it will hold its value very well over time.